 Brian R. Matlaga, MD

-Dr. Brian R. Matlaga is an associate professor of urology at the Johns Hopkins School of Medicine.
+Dr. Brian R. Matlaga is a professor of urology at the Johns Hopkins School of Medicine.
 He is an internationally recognized expert in the medical and surgical management of urinary stone disease.

 Dr. Matlaga serves as Director of Stone Disease and Director of Ambulatory Care at the James Buchanan Brady Urological Institute.
 He is also Co-Director of the Minimally Invasive and Endourology Fellowship Program.